 The date we start to supply you with gas or electricity (or both) at the property.

 |tariff||The key terms relating to for the supply of gas or electricity (or both) you have agreed to buy from us as specified in the tariff guide.|

 |tariff guide||The document which sets out certain of the principal terms of our contract together with terms and conditions specific to your tariff or any replacement tariff guide.|

 |working day||Any day other than a Saturday, Sunday or a public holiday in England and Wales.|

 Your contract is between Shell Energy Retail Limited (Company Number 05070887: Registered Office: Shell Energy House, Westwood Way, Westwood Business Park, Coventry, CV4 8HS) and you as a domestic customer for the supply of energy to your premises.

 Most of the terms and conditions set out below apply to all customers but some of them are different where you are a customer who is subject to our deemed terms.
 Our deemed terms apply where we are the supplier of energy to a property registered to us but you have not entered into an express contract with us for example because you have just moved into or otherwise taken responsibility for a property.
 Those terms and conditions that only apply to our deemed customers are set out in clause 17.

 1.1 You confirm that you are (or will be by the supply start date), the owner or occupier of the premises and are responsible for the energy account.
 You also confirm that it is connected to mains electricity and/or gas (or will be by the supply start date when we start to supply you).

-1.2 We agree to supply you with electricity or gas (or both) for domestic purposes at your premises for the period of the contract between us provided that we are able to accept your contract and transfer your supply to us.
+1.2 We agree to supply you with electricity or gas (or both) for domestic purposes at your premises for the period of your contract between us provided that we are able to accept your contract and transfer your supply to us.